Clanton, Alabama: Economy

 Over 80% of Alabama's peach crop comes from Chilton County.
 Perhaps Clanton's most recognizable landmark is its peach-shaped water tower, which celebrates the community's agricultural significance.

 The City of Clanton has a jurisdiction of approximately 30 square miles and over 30,000 people travel through Clanton every day.

-One of the biggest events each year in Chilton County is the annual Peach Festival held in June.
-The festival, held in Clanton, crowns a new Peach Queen each year and also includes a Peach Parade and the Peach Jam Jubilee, a music concert and street fair.
+One of the biggest events each year in Chilton County is the annual Peach Festival held in Clanton in June.
+A Peach Queen is crowned each year at the festival and a Peach Parade and the Peach Jam Jubilee, a music concert and street fair, are part of festival events.

 Arts and culture

 Clanton has hosted the annual Chilton County Peach Festival since 1952.

 The Clanton Conference and Performing Arts Center is a multi-purpose facility adjacent to the Jefferson State Community College–Clanton campus.

 Parks and recreation

 Clanton Parks and recreations facilities include: